swiftyfinch/Rugby/docs/how-to-install.md

 ## First Install (zsh)

+First of all, if you have the first version Rugby 1.x, you need to delete it.\
+Then call `where rugby` command and be sure that there are no any of paths to rugby.

 Select your architecture: `arm64` or `x86_64`.
 Run five commands below.
 I described them in points 1-5:

 1. Create and change the current directory to `~/.rugby/clt/downloads` (recommended);